BenJuan26/OpenSkyStacker/README.md

 ## Download

-For Windows, Mac, and Ubuntu, OpenSkyStacker can be downloaded from the [releases page](https://github.com/BenJuan26/OpenSkyStacker/releases) of this repo.
-Releasing software for all the many Linux distros is not a simple process, so users on other distros can [compile from source](#build).
+[Download here](https://github.com/BenJuan26/OpenSkyStacker/releases) for Windows, Mac, and Ubuntu.
+Users on other distros can [compile from source](#build).

 ## Build